New York Life | November 13, 2019

 6. Rotate hosting duties

-Hosting can get expensive — food, beverages, party favors, and decorations.
-If you do Christmas Eve, let someone else take on New Year’s Eve.
+Hosting can get expensive—food, beverages, party favors, and decorations.
+If you do Christmas Eve, for example, let someone else take on New Year’s Eve.
 This works especially well for family gatherings.
-If you are hosting, be sure to buy items like wine, canapes, chips, and dip in bulk.
+If you are hosting, be sure to buy in bulk — wine, canapes, chips and dip.

 7. Cut or freeze other expenses for the duration of the holiday season